 This Plan is pending City Council adoption.
 The public hearing is August 18, 2020.
 View IFFP.

 Project Update!
 The project has completed a critical milestone.
 Union Pacific Railroad (UPRR) has approved the bridge concept design report without comment.
 That approval enables the UTA/City design team to move forward with 30% design, incorporating community feedback collected in 2017 and 2018, followed by more detailed design phases.
 As 30% design nears completion, the […]

-PROJECT UPDATE (updated 7/1/2020) – Thank you to everyone who took the survey!
-Results coming soon.
-Project Overview The 600/700 North Mobility, Safety, and Transit Improvements Study will create a plan to transform this critical Westside Salt Lake City corridor in ways that promote safety, enable mobility for active modes and transit, and better serve […]
+PROJECT UPDATE (updated 12/3/2020) – If you have feedback you’d like to share directly with the City about the quick build project, please take the survey: English Español Project Overview The 600/700 North Mobility, Safety, and Transit Improvements Study will create a plan to transform this critical Westside Salt Lake City corridor in ways that […]

 For more Funding Our Future projects, please check out the City’s MyStreet page.

 Bike Month 2020 Even though COVID-19 has shifted our approach to celebrating Bike Month this year, there are still plenty of local businesses for you to bike to during the month of May – and beyond!
 Most are currently operating under limited circumstances due to COVID-19, but these circumstances could change at any point.
 Please […]

 Neighborhood byways tap quiet neighborhood streets and formalizes them into transportation corridors designed to crisscross the city and link to key destinations including neighborhood retail areas and corridors, parks, schools, and transit stations.